KPMGE/fale-mais/backend/documentation/README.md

 ```
 You can change them later according to your needs!

+## Loading csv files
+For this project, there is a way of loading csv files into the postgres database, so that, you can set some default plans.
+You can do that, pretty easily, just change the files *prices.csv* and *plans.csv* on the *assets* directory.
+As long as you follow the structure there, everything will work.

 ## Generating api route docs

 If you want to know all routes available in this application, it really simple,